-For dichotomous variables (e.g. proportion of participants with serious adverse events or any adverse events), we will calculate the odds ratio (OR) with 95% credible interval (CrI) (or Bayesian confidence interval) (Severini 1993).
-For continuous variables (e.g.

-health-related quality of life reported on the same scale), we will calculate the mean difference (MD) with 95% CrI.
-We will use standardised mean difference (SMD) values with 95% CrI for health-related quality of life if the included trials use different scales.
-For count outcomes (e.g. number of serious adverse events or number of any adverse events), we will calculate the rate ratio (RaR) with 95% CrI.
-For time-to-event data (e.g. all-cause mortality at maximal follow-up), we will calculate hazard ratio (HR) with 95% CrI.
+For dichotomous variables (for example, proportion of participants with serious adverse events or any adverse events), we will calculate the odds ratio (OR) with 95% credible interval (CrI) (or Bayesian confidence interval) (Severini 1993).
+For continuous variables (for example, health-related quality of life reported on the same scale), we will calculate the mean difference (MD) with 95% Crl.
+We will use standardised mean difference (SMD) values with 95% Crl for health-related quality of life if included trials have used different scales.
+For count outcomes (for example, number of serious adverse events or number of any adverse events), we will calculate the rate ratio (RaR) with 95% Crl.